 In addition to addressing health disparities among sexual minorities, gender-responsive staff would take into consideration the sexual orientation of their clients and therapists.
 For example, a gay male client is less likely to disclose personal issues to avoid shaming and discrimination if the counselor is heterosexual.

-At an LGBT-friendly addiction treatment center, gender bias and sexualized transference would be avoided at all costs to preserve a healthy therapeutic alliance between the counselor and client.
+At an LGBT-affirming addiction treatment center, gender bias and sexualized transference would be avoided at all costs to preserve a healthy therapeutic alliance between the counselor and client.

 LGBT Equal Rights